gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 is needed in order to install the rest of the applications.
 Go ahead and click its **Install** button.

-Once it's installed, the other applications that rely on it will have their **Install** button enabled.
+Once it's installed, the other applications that rely on it will each have their **Install** button enabled.
 For this guide, we need Ingress and Prometheus.
 Ingress provides load balancing, SSL termination, and name-based virtual hosting, using NGINX behind the scenes.
 Prometheus is an open-source monitoring and alerting system that we'll